 The economic research was commissioned by LAPP, the Public Service Pension Plan (PSPP), the Alberta Teachers' Retirement Fund (ATRF), and the Special Forces Pension Plan (SFPP), to see exactly what impact these four plans, their investments, and their members and retirees have on the Alberta economy each year.
 How many jobs are created?
 How much money do their members and retirees contribute back into the economy?
 How much do they pay in taxes?
 What percentage of the annual provincial GDP results from these plans?

 The final report shows that these four pension plans and their 401,500 active, retired, and deferred members contributed more than $4.8 billion to Alberta’s economy last year.

 The plans supported over 43,700 local jobs and over $2.2 billion in local wages across the province, covering the full range of industry sectors such as healthcare, manufacturing, finance, retail, accommodations, and the food supply chain.

-Over 504,000 Albertans benefitted in total, with the plans also directly supporting nearly 40,000 households, including 2,900 lone-parents and over 19,400 households with children.
+Over 504,000 Albertans benefitted in total, with the plans also directly supporting nearly 40,000 households, including 2,900 lone-parent households and over 19,400 households with children.

-The plans have investments worth over $2.5 billion in nearly 100 communities across Alberta, including office space, apartment buildings, industrial buildings, shopping malls, and utilities such as natural gas supplying over 82,000 households in 90 communities.
+The four plans have investments worth over $2.5 billion in nearly 100 communities across Alberta, including office space, apartment buildings, industrial buildings, shopping malls, and utilities such as natural gas supplying over 82,000 households in 90 communities.

-Primarily due to financial security, nearly two thirds (64%) of DB plan retirees meet their financial needs very or extremely well, and that they are much better (203%) prepared for unexpected expenses.
+Primarily due to financial security, nearly two thirds (64%) of these DB plan retirees meet their financial needs very or extremely well, and are much better (203%) prepared for unexpected expenses.
 This directly translates to higher satisfaction with life across all regions, genders, incomes, and ages, which only increases with age as members recognize the growing importance of their plan while nearing retirement.